-Teaching and learning at a Centre of Excellence Through the Arts
+Teaching and Learning at a Centre of Excellence Through the Arts

 Our goal is to support students as they develop the flexible skill set needed to be active, engaged citizens in the future.
-Understanding and affirming creativity in its many forms was a cornerstone of our learning to teach and learn through the arts.
+Understanding and affirming creativity in its many forms is a cornerstone of our learning to teach and learn through the arts.

 As a Centre of Excellence Through the Arts, we want to use the power of art to develop our students’ thinking dispositions.
 In order to turn our beliefs into actions the staff identified five key Artistic Habits of Mind that are developed within and through the arts and can be utilized across the curriculum to deepen thinking and learning: